-In order to help increase children’s vegetable consumption, VegKIT has mapped out two initiatives that involve the industry supply chain through to early primary school settings.
+With the goal of increasing children’s vegetable intake, VegKIT has mapped out two initiatives that involve the industry supply chain and early primary school settings.

 Activity 1: Developing new vegetable products